Twenty Sober Activities That are More Fun than Using Drugs or Drinking

 - Visit a zoo or aquarium.
 Some of them have sleepovers for young kids.
 Take your kids or nieces and nephews.
 Some also have classes to learn more about wildlife.

 - Volunteer.
-Actually, there’s hundreds of opportunities here.
+Actually, there are hundreds of opportunities here.
 Homeless shelters (some for women and children), hospitals, homes for the elderly, these need help in most towns.
 Some areas need help removing plants that don’t belong there (called invasive species), parks may need help building trails or maintaining playgrounds.
 Beach areas are sometimes the focus of cleanup parties.
 If you have a talent for working with kids, there may be tutoring opportunities or you may be able to help the autistic.
 If you attend church, the staff are sure to know of people or organizations who need volunteers.
 Suggestion: If you’re volunteering for the first time, keep your commitment very short so you are free to try different types of volunteering.
 Then, if you fall in love with one particular method of helping, you can engage in this one more fully.

 - Learn how to write songs.
 There are free online courses or there might be a music store or community college in your area that offers classes.
 Or learn an instrument you’ve always liked.
 There are plenty of free videos online to get you started.
 Sheet music is cheap.